How we work

 LRI joint research policy

 The LRI partners have agreed a joint policy that defines research priorities and procedures for selection and monitoring of projects.
 The LRI research priorities focus on work that can be expected to produce tangible benefits for persons affected by leprosy, persons with disabilities and/or leprosy or disability programmes in the short to medium term.
-Click here to download the Policy document.
+A new policy document has been drafted for 2020-2025.
+It includes the new research priorities and procedures for submitting proposals through an online application portal.
+Click here to download the new Policy document.

 LRI working procedures